openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

          PREFERRED_PROVIDER_aaa = "bbb"

    :term:`PREFERRED_VERSION`
-      If there are multiple versions of recipes available, this variable determines which recipe should be given preference.
+      If there are multiple versions of a recipe available, this variable determines which version should be given preference.
 You must always suffix the variable with the :term:`PN` you want to select, and you should set :term:`PV` accordingly for precedence.